-

 Investigating Variability in EEG-Based Brain-Computer Interfaces: Insights from the NEARBY Project

-Patrique Fiedler studied electrical engineering and information technology at the Technische Universität Ilmenau and received his PhD in biomedical engineering in 2017.
+Patrique Fiedler studied electrical engineering and information technology at the Technical University Ilmenau.
+He received his PhD in biomedical engineering in 2017.
 He then moved to industry from 2017 to 2021 and held development, project and product management positions at an internationally active medical technology manufacturer.
-Prof. Fiedler has been a visiting scientist at the University of Porto (Portugal), Complutense University Madrid (Spain), and University of Pescara-Chieti (Italy) on several occasions.
-Since 2025, Patrique Fiedler is full professor and head of the group "Data Analysis in Life Sciences" at the Institute of Biomedical Engineering and Computer Science at Technische Universität Ilmenau.
-During his academic career he received several awards including the best PhD thesis award 2018 of TU Ilmenau and the BIOMAG young investigator award.
+Mr. Fiedler has been a visiting scientist at the University of Porto (Portugal), Complutense University Madrid (Spain), and University of Pescara-Chieti (Italy) on several occasions.
+Since 2025, Patrique Fiedler is Full Professor and Head of the group "Data Analysis in Life Sciences" at the Institute of Biomedical Engineering and Computer Science at the Technical University Ilmenau.

 His research interests include data fusion, analysis of multimodal datasets and body sensor networks, as well as the exploration of novel sensor concepts for biomedical engineering.
 Moreover, a focus is the development of online-capable analysis methods for close-to-sensor data processing.